PDegenPortnoy/pydb/README.md

 # Approach

+I started using *[Database Internals](https://www.databass.dev)* by Alex Petrov as my main source.
+But starting from the Binary Tree / B-Tree / B-Tree+ level seemed like missing the point of understanding the higher order operations.
+It may be necessary to get all the way to the point of managing disk storage that concretely.
+It may require writing a C module.

-I started using *Database Internals* by Alex Petrov (https://www.databass.dev) as my main source.
-I've taken a look at [tinydb](https://github.com/msiemens/tinydb/tree/master) by Markus Siemens to see if this will give me a leg up.
+I then looked at [tinydb](https://github.com/msiemens/tinydb/tree/master) by Markus Siemens to see if this would give me a leg up.
 However, tinydb is a No-SQL database and I'm interested in having a SQL interface.

 Finally though, I've come across [Let's Build A Simple Database](https://cstack.github.io/db_tutorial/parts/part1.html), which starts with the REPL and that seems like a very good place to start.

-Following the latters approach, I am starting with a REPL and parsing commands directly.
+Following the "Let's Build A Simple Database" approach, I am starting with a REPL and parsing commands directly.

 I'll eventually need a command parser.
 I'm doing this with objects because I've been working in OO for decades and it feels natural.
 I expect a lot of refactoring. 😃

 # REPL

-The REPL (Read, Eval, Print, Loop) will provide the foundation for starting on our SSASD (Stupidly Small and Simple Database).
+The REPL (Read, Eval, Print, Loop) will provide the foundation for starting on our database.
 We'll need a main function that prints a prompt to the screen, reads the input and acts on it.

 To run the repl, use `./pydb.py` from the project root directory